GergelyBuday/gergelybuday/docs/_posts/2022-09-27-the-hol4-syntax.md

 ≥ >= greater or equal
 ⇔ == bi-implication, if and only if
 ≠ != not equal
-∀ AN universal quantor, for all
+∀ FA universal quantor, for all
 ∃ TE existential quantor, exists λ l* the lambda operator
 ∈ (- element of
-+ (+ not an element, this did not work, use ^Vu2209 instead for ∉, HOL4 will understand it ∩ (U union of sets
++ (+ not an element, this did not work, use ^Vu2209 instead for ∉, HOL4 will understand it ∩ (U meet of sets
-∪ U) meet of sets
+∪ U) union of sets
 ⊆ (_ subset (might be equal)
 ⊂ (C proper subset (cannot be equal)
 ```